jainharsh644/FraudDetectionAgenticAI/README.md

 ## 🚀 Future Enhancements

+- ➕ Replace the RandomForest with gradient boosting models like **XGBoost** or **LightGBM** to capture more complex fraud patterns.
 - ➕ Use a vector store to let your agents retrieve historical fraud examples, creating even more sophisticated rule sets.

-- ➕ Replace the RandomForest with gradient boosting models like **XGBoost** or **LightGBM** to capture more complex fraud patterns.

-- ➕ Deploy this entire pipeline as an API, enabling **real-time fraud checks** on incoming transactions.